 Internet access and communication tools may not entirely mitigate the feeling of isolation.
 Remote workers miss opportunities for impromptu conversations.
 This may increase focus but limits personal interaction.

-By communicating the realities of remote work, managers help employees make an informed decision about working from home.
+By communicating the realities of remote work, managers help employees make an informed decision about their working from home options.

 Create the conditions for successful working from home

 If your workplace is currently hostile to remote workers, it probably can't be that way for long.
 Too many talented workers now expect this as a condition for taking a new job.

 So, you're going to have to up your game.